-A personal loan or unsecured loan allows you to borrow a set amount of money over a fixed amount of time.
-You will own the car as soon as the dealer receives the money from the lender, but you’ll then need to pay the money back in monthly instalments along with interest.
+A personal or unsecured loan can be used to buy a car.
+These options allow you to borrow a set amount of money over a fixed amount of time.
+You will own the car as soon as the dealer receives the money from the lender, but you’ll need to pay the money back in monthly instalments and interest.

 The loan is not secured against the vehicle itself.
 This means you can sell it at any time.

 If you can’t pay back your personal loan, your debt could be passed onto a collections agency and in extreme cases, you could be taken to court.

 Try not to focus too much on your credit score, and instead think about your credit report as a whole.
 Lenders aren’t overly concerned with the final figure you’ve been given.
 Instead, they usually want to look a little deeper to assess your financial behaviour and attitude to debt.